What is a Basement or Cellar Sump Pump and How Does it Work?

 Not all homes require a sump pump but they are common in areas that are prone to flooding or large amounts of moisture.
 If your basement or cellar is usually warm and dry, you won’t need a sump pump.

-However, if your house suffers from flooding or is damp and smells musty, it’s likely moisture will find its way in.
+However, if your house suffers from flooding or is damp and smells musty, moisture will likely find its way in.

 Working alongside other waterproofing solutions, having a sump pump in your basement will provide added protection and provide a dry, habitable living or storage space.